briggyx/ecommerce_data/README.md

 ## Abstract
--
+This project demonstrates ETL proficiency by sourcing data from Google Drive, cleaning and normalizing it with PGAdmin4 and PostgreSQL, and loading it into Snowflake.
+Analysis in Snowflake yielded insights on revenue, product sales, and geographic distribution.

 ## Introduction
-This project demonstrates proficiency in the Extract, Transform, and Load (**ETL**) process.
-It begins with the retrieval of five .csv files from Google Drive, followed by their transformation in **PGAdmin4** using **PostgreSQL**, and finally, their loading into Snowflake.
+This project begins with the retrieval of five .csv files from Google Drive, followed by their transformation in **PGAdmin4** using **PostgreSQL**, and finally, their loading into Snowflake.
 Within **Snowflake**, these data tables are then queried to address specific questions related to their contents.

 The initial set of tables consists of: products.csv, all_sessions.csv, analytics.csv, sales_by_sku.cv, and sales_report.csv.
 These tables encompass various details such as location, duration, number of page views, transactions, and information about the products sold or viewed.
 The data records span a period of one year, from August 1, 2016, to August 1, 2017, and are likely sourced from the Google Store.